8.5. Ring Buffer and Local Buffer

 Vacuum-processing:

-When an autovacuum process performs vacuuming.
+An autovacuum process performs vacuuming.
 In this case, the ring buffer size is 256 KB.

 For sequential scans, a 256 KB ring is used.
 That’s small enough to fit in L2 cache, which makes transferring pages from OS cache to shared buffer cache efficient.
 Even less would often be enough, but the ring must be big enough to accommodate all pages in the scan that are pinned concurrently. (snip)